TomTheToad/game_engine_3/README.md

 ## Introduction

 I chose to build my own game loosely based on the example [Snake game](https://github.com/udacity/CppND-Capstone-Snake-Game) from Udacity.
-I really liked the mechanic that was used for the snake body in the given game so I decided to dry and develop something similar.
+I really liked the mechanic that was used for the snake body in the given game so I decided to try and develop something similar.
 I figured that the classic Centipede game concept would be close.

 You can easily launch the game from home/workspace/game_engine_3/build/  by typing ./centipede